 Laundry facilities are available free to all residents within

-their assigned hall (Alumni shares facilities with Roderick).
-The
+their assigned hall (Alumni Hall and Roderick Hall shares laundry

-laundry rooms are open 24 hours a day for your convenience.
-No bags
+facilities).
+The laundry rooms are open 24 hours a day for your

 There are lounge facilities in most residence halls with